 Inability to get to therapy sessions

-Other medical conditions stop you from taking medication or getting to therapy
+Other medical conditions stop you from taking medication or getting

 Not willing to make lifestyle changes